FlauschBert/GoldRushChicken/README.md

 command `/grc` spawns a gold rush chicken near the player

 command `/grd` spawns a skeletal digga (skeletal whither) near the player

+Add one seed to the chicken inventory and it will spawn a skeletal digga and follow him to collect digged ore.